bobrathbone/GPIOconverter/README.md

 ```
 Check using Lintian y/n: n
 ```
+The package definition will be found in the **gpioconverter** file.
 ## Installing the GPIOconverter package
 At the end of the run the build script will display the instruction to install the package using **dpkg** installer as shown below.